Maxl94/ngx-multi-sort-table/projects/mat-multi-sort/README.md

 ![demo gif](demo.gif)

 ## Update News
+### Version 0.5.0
+- Added support to store the table settings in localStorage.
+Just add a key e.g. `{ localStorageKey: 'settings' }` for the storage item with in the `constructor options` of the `TableData` object.
+See the code example on the bottom.

 ### Version 0.4.0
 - Replaced mat-menu for the table settings with a dialog.
 You are no able to control the closing behavior via `[closeDialogOnChoice]="false"` in the `<mat-multi-sort-table-settings>`.
 The default is set to `true`.
 Thanks go to  - thanks to [Lotec724], who did most of the work